Symphyotrichum concolor

-Symphyotrichum concolor (formerly Aster concolor) is a species of flowering plant in the family Asteraceae native to the Atlantic coastal plain and Piedmont areas of the eastern United States, as well as the Bahamas.
-Commonly known as eastern silvery aster, it is a perennial, herbaceous plant that may reach 30 to 80 cm in height.
+Symphyotrichum concolor (formerly Aster concolor) is a species of flowering plant in the family Asteraceae with the common name eastern silvery aster.
+It is a perennial, herbaceous plant that may reach 30 to 80 cm in height.
 Leaves are a grayish-green and have a silky look and feel.
 The flowers have 8–12 rose-purple, rarely white, ray florets, and pink then purple disk florets.
+It is native to the Atlantic coastal plain and Piedmont areas of the eastern United States, as well as the Bahamas.